boolean-uk/js-fundamentals-functions-1/README.md

     `npx jasmine spec/calling-functions.spec.js`

+- Alternatively, run:

-- Alternatively, run `npm test`
+  `npm test`

-- To begin with, almost all of the tests will fail - only the example tests will pass with a green `.`.
-You'll see many red `F`s in your console, like the image below:
+- To begin with, almost all of the tests will fail - only the example tests will pass with a green `.` You'll see many red `F`s in your console, like the image below:

   ![](./img/test-fail.png)